Classic Nanaimo Bars (A No-Bake Canadian Dessert)

 -

 Spread over the first layer in the pan.
-Chill to set.
+Chill while working on third layer.

 -